 Alaska is one of the top desired cruise locations, and why not?
 With impeccable picture-perfect scenery and a United States landscape that is one-of-a-kind, it is no surprise that this is one of my all-time favorite cruises.

-My Alaskan trip started in Seattle with Princess, who fine-tuned the Alaskan journey.
-It sailed to Juneau, Ketchikan, and Skagway, before heading to Victoria, British Columbia, where we disembarked after a week.
+My Alaska cruise started in Seattle with Princess, who fine-tuned the journey.
+It sailed to Juneau, Ketchikan, and Skagway before heading to Victoria, British Columbia, where we disembarked after a week.

 The safari tour by land and sea in Juneau was terrific, providing my daughter and me excellent photo-ops for glaciers, bears, whales, and bald eagles.
 In Ketchikan, we were in love with the scenery and mostly explored the town and local restaurants, including having a cold beer and enjoying the boisterous sing-along at Red Dog Saloon.